hasura/graphql-engine/CONTRIBUTING.md

 3. [Console (JavaScript)](frontend/docs/generic-info.md#contributing-to-hasura-console)

-All of the three components have a single version, denoted by either the git tag or a combination of branch name and git commit SHA.
+All the three components have a single version, denoted by either the git tag or a combination of branch name and git commit SHA.

 For all contributions, a CLA (Contributor License Agreement) needs to be signed